-Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
-Unless otherwise specified, the term MAY implies that the product does not follow the prescription.
+Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms "SHOULD" or "SHOULD NOT" implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
+Unless otherwise specified, the term "MAY" implies that the product does not follow the prescription.

-<1> Section 2.3: In Windows, Unicode characters are stored in this structure if the data cannot be represented as ANSI characters due to truncation of the values.
-In this case, the value of the LinkInfoHeaderSize field is greater than or equal to 36.

-<2> Section 2.5.1: In Windows environments, this is commonly known as a "command prompt" window.

-<3> Section 2.5.2: In Windows environments, this is commonly known as a "command prompt" window.

-<4> Section 2.5.3: In Windows, this is a Windows Installer (MSI) application descriptor.
+- <1> Section 2.3: In Windows, Unicode characters are stored in this structure if the data cannot be represented as ANSI characters due to truncation of the values.
+In this case, the value of the LinkInfoHeaderSize field is greater than or equal to 36. - <2> Section 2.5.1: In Windows environments, this is commonly known as a "command prompt" window. - <3> Section 2.5.2: In Windows environments, this is commonly known as a "command prompt" window. - <4> Section 2.5.3: In Windows, this is a Windows Installer (MSI) application descriptor.
 For more information, see [MSDN-MSISHORTCUTS].

-<5> Section 2.5.11: The VistaAndAboveIDListDataBlock structure is supported on Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2 operating system, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview only.
+<5> Section 2.5.11: The VistaAndAboveIDListDataBlock structure is not supported on Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2NT operating system, Windows 82000, Windows XP, or Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 only 2003.